codebyahadul/codebyahadul/README.md

 <div>
 <h4 align="left">A passionate Front-End Web Developer from Bangladesh</h4>
 <p>
-  I'ma dedicated frontend developer on a mission to craft exceptional user experiences and turn creative visions into reality.
+  I'm a dedicated frontend developer on a mission to craft exceptional user experiences and turn creative visions into reality.
 With a solid foundation in HTML, CSS, and JavaScript, I thrive on the ever-evolving challenges of the web development landscape.
 </p>
 </div>
 <h2 align="left">🌐 Connect with Me </h2>